 Of course I’ll have my occasional processed junk food eating day, but it usually ends with me feeling sick, overly stuffed, and bloated.
 I then realize why I love eating healthy whole foods and start to crave a fresh bag of cold crispy green beans.

 I have never been a huge fan of working out, but decided to try out all of the “free first class” offers that I could.
 I have tried numerous types of yoga, pilates, spinning, aerobics, and cardio classes until I found the love of my life and perfect match: The Bar Method.
 I encourage everyone to be open and try different types of exercise classes.
 Most websites have postings for your first class free, so why not give it a try?
 You won’t regret sweating it out for an hour, but you will regret not trying!

 Healthy living doesn’t have to be all about the green, yogi life.
 I studied graphic design at the Fashion Institute of Design and Merchandising and later on at Art Center College of Design.
 I’ve always been surrounded by creative individuals that share my same passion for fashion.
 If you know me, you will know that I absolutely love getting all dolled up.
-I think a healthy meal should be cooked up in a cute matching outfit and plated like it was served at a trendy restaurant.
+I think a healthy meal should be cooked up in a cute apron and plated like it was served at a trendy restaurant.
 Making healthy food should be fun!
 In college, my roommate and I used to have themed dining nights weather it be Japanese, Mexican, or Indian, each dish complete with traditional outfits and make-up, and a podcast of eclectic music specific to that cuisine.